 MoveMuma Fit & MoveMuma Restore Sessions

-Why do I have to commit to a block of training?
+Why do I have to commit to an initial 3 month membership period?

 Our sessions has been designed to: